dopheideb/LEGODimensions/toypad/README.md

 4. Stop reset procedure.
 5. Start brownout delay timer (via Output Compare Register, OCRx)
 6. Burn cycles until the Output Compare Flag (OCFx) is set in the TIFRn register.
-7. Switch off "barely enough voltage"
-8. Switch on "just too low voltage"
+7. Switch off "barely enough voltage" and switch on "just too low voltage".
+This must be done in a single instruction, so the pins must be on the same AVR port.
-9. Deliberately burn a user supplied number CPU cycles
+8. Deliberately burn a user supplied number CPU cycles
-10. Switch off "just too low voltage"
-11. Switch on "barely enough voltage"
+9. Switch off "just too low voltage" and switch on "barely enough voltage", again using a single instruction.
-12. Write serial output: "DONE"
+10. Write serial output: "DONE"
-13. Back to state 2.
+11. Back to state 2.

+Step 7 is entered through an interrupt, and the interrupt handler (steps 7, 8, 9) must be naked and pure assembly, to get better timing.
+There must not be other interrupts enabled.
+Step 8 is done by selecting one of several code paths, each of which implements a specific number of cycles for the brown-out.
+This is because it should only last a few cycles, and an interrupt or configurable loop is too slow/too large steps.

 Atmel AVR130 is an application note called "Setup and Use of AVR Timers".